 Password authentication is used only when bootstrapping.
 During the bootstrap step the key of the server is not authorized on the client and therefore a password must be used for a connection to be made.
-The password is used transiently in a temporary roster file used for bootstrapping.
+The password is used transiently in a temporary roster file used for bootstrapping and the roster file is removed on finishing processing the event.
 This password is not stored.